eclipse/mosaic.website/content/docs/scenarios/_index.md

 }
 ```

 Please note that traffic light name and traffic light itself in the mapping file stand for a traffic light group controlling a whole junction.
 Traffic light group can consist of many individual traffic lights controlling an exact lane.
-The value of the "tlGroupId" key MUST coincide with the name of the traffic light group in the traffic simulator related configuration file (with tlLogic id for SUMO and with junction id for Phabmacs).
+The value of the "tlGroupId" key MUST coincide with the name of the traffic light group in the traffic simulator related configuration file (with tlLogic id for SUMO and with junction id for PHABMACS).

 For SUMO, the description of traffic light groups and their programs can be found in `<scenarioname>.net.xml`: